We prioritize collective, evidence-based learning to achieve equitable and enduring solutions

 Why it matters

-Forests are a bulwark against climate change, sequestering roughly one-third of carbon emissions associated with human activities.
-By comparing greenhouse gas (GHG) emissions to removals, we can assess where forests are continuing to serve as “carbon sinks”, removing more carbon from the atmosphere than they emit, or have become “carbon sources”, releasing more carbon than they remove.
+Forests are an important climate solution, sequestering roughly one-third of carbon emissions associated with human activities.
+By comparing greenhouse gas (GHG) emissions to removals, we can assess where forests are continuing to serve as “carbon sinks,” removing more carbon from the atmosphere than they emit, or have become “carbon sources,” releasing more carbon than they remove.

 Photo by Ulet Ifansasti/Porticus

-In the Brazilian Amazon, forests remove over 1,000 MtCO2 per year.
+In the Brazilian Amazon, forests remove nearly 1,100 MtCO2 per year in gross removals.

-Emissions from forest loss were slightly higher in the Brazilian Amazon, making this region a net source of greenhouse gases since 2000.
-Recent data across the Amazon biome show that forests managed by Indigenous Peoples are strong net carbon sinks, but forests outside Indigenous lands are collectively a carbon source.[15]
+Emissions from forest loss were slightly higher in the Brazilian Amazon, making this region a net source of GHGs since 2000.
+Recent data across the Amazon biome show that forests managed by Indigenous Peoples are strong net carbon sinks, but forests outside Indigenous-held lands are collectively a carbon source.[22]

-The Congo Basin is responsible for nearly one-fifth of all greenhouse gasses removed by tropical forests globally.
+The Congo Basin is responsible for nearly one-fifth of all greenhouse gases removed by tropical forests globally.
+However, increasing forest loss and associated emissions could weaken this carbon sink over time.

-In Indonesia, forests remove an average of 614 MtCO2 per year.
+In Indonesia, forests remove about 600 MtCO2 per year in gross removals.

 5. Tropical deforestation linked to agriculture

-More than half of all deforestation linked to agricultural commodity production occurred in the Brazilian Amazon, Congo Basin, and Indonesia.
-However, this ratio has fallen since the early 2000s, indicating that other agricultural frontiers are emerging at the expense of forests.
+In 2025, about 38% of all deforestation linked to agriculture took place in the Brazilian Amazon, Congo Basin and Indonesia.
+This share has fallen since the early 2000s, suggesting that agricultural frontiers are expanding across a wider set of forest regions.

 Why it matters

-Agricultural commodity production, driven by burgeoning demand for food, feed, fiber, and fuel, is the most significant driver of tropical deforestation, and therefore of greenhouse gas (GHG) emissions from land use.
-This causes irreparable harm to nature and people, particularly Indigenous Peoples, Local Communities, and Afro-descendants.
-At least two-thirds of tropical deforestation for large-scale commodity agriculture is illegal.[19]
+Large-scale, unsustainable agricultural expansion, driven by continued demand for food, feed, fiber and fuel, is the most significant driver of tropical deforestation, and therefore of greenhouse gas (GHG) emissions from land use.
+This causes irreparable harm to nature and people, particularly Indigenous Peoples, local communities and Afro-descendants.
+At least two-thirds of tropical deforestation for large-scale commodity agriculture is illegal.
+[26]

 Photo by Kate Evans/CIFOR

-Large-scale commodity production is not a significant driver of deforestation in the Congo Basin, though prospective large-scale concessions, largely for oil and gas, may present future threats.
+Large-scale commodity production is not a significant driver of deforestation in the Congo Basin, where small-scale shifting cultivation for household needs remains more significant.
+However, expanding agricultural frontiers, infrastructure development, and prospective large-scale concessions could increase future pressure on forests.

-6. Indigenous Peoples, Local Communities, and Afro-descendants' forest tenure
+6. Indigenous Peoples, Afro-descendants, and local communities' forest tenure

 There is wide variety in the degree of tenure recognition across the three tropical forest basins.
-While in Brazil, nearly one-third (31.9%) of all forest land was designated for use or owned by IP, LC & ADs as of 2017, in Indonesia and most of the Congo Basin, this figure is below one percent.
+While in Brazil, nearly one-third (31.9%) of all forest land was designated for use or owned by IP, AD, & LC as of 2017, in Indonesia and most of the Congo Basin, this figure is below one percent.
 A closer look at each geography reveals further nuance.

 Why it matters